Burkbay History, Family Crest & Coats of Arms

 The surname Burkbay was first found in West Yorkshire or North Yorkshire at Birkby, townships and parishes.
 The North Yorkshire location is presumably the oldest at it dates back to the Domesday Book of 1086 where it was first listed as Bretebi.
 Both place names mean "farmstead or village of the Britons."
 One of the first records of the name was William de Bretteby, who was listed in the Assize Rolls of Yorkshire in 1219.
 Years later, William Birtby was listed again in Yorkshire in 1462.
 Conjecturally, the surname is descended from the tenant of the lands of Birkby near Huddersfield held by the King's steward, who was recorded in the Domesday Book census of 1086.

-Important Dates for the Burkbay family
+Early History of the Burkbay family

 This web page shows only a small excerpt of our Burkbay research.
 Another 109 words (8 lines of text) covering the years 1510, 1600 and 1487 are included under the topic Early Burkbay History in all our PDF Extended History products and printed products wherever possible.